-Patoro Akwas customary land inside portion 27 is in dispute.
-The way forward is there was been any further various or irregularities in the acquisition of the SBL over portion 1 and 20C.
+Patoro Akwas, a customary land inside portion 27 is in dispute.
+The way forward if there was been any failures or irregularities in the acquisition of the SABL over portion 1 and 20C.
 If the failures and irregularities complained about by our oppositions have any merit then if they can be fixed, they must be fixed.

-[3.00p.m]A:
+[3.00p1m]A:

 The project must commence for the benefit of the majority of the landowners who have cried for this development since Independence.
-Those who do not want to withdraw their customary lands from Portion 1C, 27C can simply excise their customary lands from Portion 1C and 27C and no longer be subject to SABL.
+Those who now want to withdraw their customary lands from Portion 1C, 27C can simply excise their customary lands from Portion 1C and 27C and no longer be subject to SABL."
 Thank you Commissioner.

 COMMISSIONER MIROU: Your last request cannot be done because under law, that lease cannot be revoked.
-29, where you say, "those who now want to withdraw their customary lands from Portion 1C, 27C can simply exercise their customary lands from Portion 1C and no longer be subject to the SABL."
+29, where you say, "those who now want to withdraw their customary lands from Portion 1C, 27C can simply excise their customary lands from Portion 1C and no longer be subject to the SABL."
 There is a direct grant, a lease in your company's name, under law, we cannot revoke that lease.

-A: Commissioner, if it is just the landowners, as I have said, do not want to be - if the landowners themselves if they want to be excised from the SABL, I said, they can, if the law permits.
+A: Commissioner, if it is just the landowners, as I have said, they want to be - if the landowners themselves if they want to be excised from the SABL, I said, they can, if the law permits.

-COMMISSIONER MIROU: Counsel.
+Q: Counsel.

 MR BOKOMI: Mr Kwani, what the Commissioner is basically telling you is that the law does not permit.
-If certain landowners from within a SABL area do not give their consent, irrespective of whether or not, that SABL covers areas where landowners have given their consent that
+If certain landowners from within a SABL area do not give their consent, irrespective of whether or not that SABL covers areas where landowners have given their consent the entire SABL must be revoked.
+That is the law.
+Any way you seem to demonstrate from your affidavit, Mr Kwani, that you are more or less an expert on Special Agriculture and Business Lease, having conducted very very extensive awareness according to your affidavit.
+Could you briefly tell the Commission your knowledge about Special Agriculture and Business Leases?